 In 2019 Michael and Soraiya moved to Nashville, TN as Hard Redemption and began performing with veteran Nashville musicians Kirk Eberhard (bass) and Mike Bailey (drums), later joined by Mark Huhta and then Mike Greenberg on pedal steel.
 In October 2020 Hard Redemption released a debut album that includes Michael's hit song "Maybe It Was Memphis" (which was cut by Pam Tillis in the ‘90s and is considered a country classic).

 Hard Redemption’s 2022 album “Come on Home” is a collection of original bluegrassy gospel songs recorded in Watertown, TN with fiddler John Cisco and guitarist Armand Anderson.

 More about Michael Anderson:

-Frontman is hit songwriter Michael Anderson who played with pop icon Phil Seymour, had a successful solo career with hits like "Sound Alarm" and "God's Been Good To Me", and wrote for Pam Tillis ("Maybe It Was Memphis"), John Fogerty ("No Love In You") and many others in rock, country, and CCM.
-New songs like "Don't Blame It On Love", "Hillbilly Babylon", and "I Found The One" evidence the fire and power of his special anointing as a writer.
+Michael played with pop icon Phil Seymour in the ‘70s and ‘80s, had a successful solo career with hits like "Sound Alarm" and "God's Been Good To Me", and wrote for Pam Tillis ("Maybe It Was Memphis"), John Fogerty ("No Love In You") and many others in rock, country, and CCM.